 There are many different types of tree pruning techniques.
 We’ve discussed Pleaching or espalliered trees and topiary in earlier blog posts – these are mainly used for ornamental purposes.
-Today, we have a guest post by Ben van Heygen of Monkey Puzzle Tree Surgeons – looking at the management of larger trees – how to make sure your trees stay healthy and maintain their optimum size and shape by pollarding.
+Today, with the help of Tree Surgeons, we look at the management of larger trees – how to make sure your trees stay healthy and maintain their optimum size and shape by pollarding.

 History of Pollarding

 To “Poll” was originally a name for the top of the head, and “to poll” was a verb meaning “to crop the hair”.

 Traditionally pollarding was preferred over coppicing in wood-pastures and other grazed areas.
 Coppicing was a problem for the woodsman who also owned livestock as the practise involves pruning woody plants or trees to almost ground level.
 As soon as coppice stools put on new growth, the new growth would grow at the same level as the pasture in the path of grazing animals.
 So the obvious solution was to pollard; a pruning technique where trees or woody shrub are pruned to a height out of reach from hungry animals.